Healthdirect Free Australian health advice you can count on.

 Treatment involves inserting a thin tube into the chest wall.
 A large syringe is attached to the thin tube and sucks out air until the pneumothorax has gone.

-A large syringe is then attached to the thin tube, which sucks out the air from inside the chest wall.
-This is repeated until the pneumothorax has gone.
+A syringe is attached to the tube.
+The syringe sucks the air out from inside the chest wall.

-Quitting smoking can reduce your risk of pneumothorax.
+Quitting smoking can reduce your risk of having another pneumothorax.

 Learn more here about the development and quality assurance of healthdirect content.